mykeln/teslaprep/model_3_checklist.md

 - [ ] 14.
 Check side mirrors for proper operation of folding and position adjustment.
 - [ ] 15.
 Check sun-visor operation and mirror condition.
 - [ ] 16.
 Check the rearview mirror for any warping or distortion.
+- [ ] 17.
+Test connectivity in all USB ports (1 USB-A/1 USB-C in the front, 2 USB-C in the rear).
+- [ ] 18.
+Test connectivity of wireless phone charger.

 ## SECTION D - Lighting inspection
 - [ ] 1.
 Vanity mirror lights.